AvaloniaUI/avalonia-docs/docs/guides/development-guides/how-to-show-and-hide-a-split-view-pane-with-mvvm.md

 - MainWindow.axaml
 - MainWindowViewModel.cs

-Those are the files that you will be editing, except for the one that you will be creating during this guide.
+Those are the files you will be editing the most.
+(Please note that additional files may need to be created as you proceed through this guide.)

 :::info
-Although here I will be using the MainWindow.axaml and MainWindowViewModel.cs files, this guide will work for every other View and its respective ViewModel.
+Although in this guide we will be using the MainWindow.axaml and MainWindowViewModel.cs files, this guide will work for every additional View and ViewModel you may create.
 :::

 ## Adding the SplitView panel to the MainWindow
-The starting point will be something like this:
+Open the MainWindow.xaml file.
+The file should have the following content in it by default:
 ``` xml
 <Window xmlns="https://github.com/avaloniaui"
         xmlns:x="http://schemas.microsoft.com/winfx/2006/xaml"